nayanex/Offerzen_Articles/oracle_python_article/README.md

 ## STEP 2: Installing Database Drivers

-[By default, SQLAlchemy will support SQLite3 with no additional drivers; however, an additional database driver that uses the standard Python DBAPI (PEP-249) specification is needed to connect to other databases.
-These DBAPIs provide the basis for the dialect each database server speaks and often enable the unique features seen in different database servers and versions.][1]
+(By default, SQLAlchemy will support SQLite3 with no additional drivers; however, an additional database driver that uses the standard Python DBAPI (PEP-249) specification is needed to connect to other databases.
+These DBAPIs provide the basis for the dialect each database server speaks and often enable the unique features seen in different database servers and versions.)[1]

 [cx_Oracle](https://docs.sqlalchemy.org/en/14/dialects/oracle.html#module-sqlalchemy.dialects.oracle.cx_oracle) is one dialect(DBAPI) option available which adds support for the Oracle database.
-All you have to do is go to the cx_Oracle official webpage (https://oracle.github.io/python-cx_Oracle/) download and install the proper driver according to your operational system.
+All you have to do is go to the cx_Oracle [official webpage](https://oracle.github.io/python-cx_Oracle/) download and install the proper driver according to your operational system.

-## STEP3: Test  your database connection credentials before start the coding
+## STEP3: Test Your Database Connection Credentials Before Start Coding

 Make sure you have all the necessary information to connect to your database.
 A connection string provides information about: